agin99/NumberGuessing/README.md

 Play an "error" sound for incorrect guesses.

 <u>Multiplayer (Local Hotseat Version)<u>
+Allow for multiple accounts with username and passwords
+Require distinct usernames
 Allow two players to compete by guessing the number on alternating turns.
 Keep track of which player is guessing and switch turns.
 Display which player wins if one guesses correctly.